Ivagnesmanuel/Cloud-IoT-Environment-station/README.md

 # IOT environment station

-This project has been made, through different assignments, for the "Internet of Things" course at "La Sapienza University of Rome".
+This project has been done, through different assignments, for the "Internet of Things" course at "La Sapienza University of Rome".
 The final goal was to build a cloud-based IoT system that collects information from a set of environmental sensors using the MQTT protocol, which is controlled by a Google cloud IoT platform backend, implementing the Core-IoT and Pub/Sub API.
 To visualize the results, I have also implemented a dashboard, showing the current values, the last hour values, and finally all the values collected by the application.

 To understand how does it work, I suggest you take a look at the hands-on tutorials and the Youtube demonstrations.